Sign In

 Need a different time?
 Email Elise Baker (eliseb@cos.eduto arrange an appointment.

-Fall 2023 Workshops (open to all Faculty)
+2025-2026 DE Workshops (open to all Faculty)

 Trainings and workshops for those currently teaching online, or interested in online instruction and Canvas tools.
 Always FLEX-approved.